 A shuttle bus will take you from the cruise terminal to the centre of Livorno and from here it’s possible to take a bus to Pisa.
-We decided to book a bus journey through Shorebee.
-The bus is a low cost option at just €17 per person.
+We decided to book a bus journey from Livorno to Pisa.
+The bus is a low cost option at around €17 per person.
 You can catch this bus at 10.00am from the Via Cogorano at the back of Piazza Grande (this is very handy as it’s where the cruise shuttle bus drops you).
-Shorebee will also refund the bus journey cost if your cruise ship is unable to stop at Livorno as scheduled so this is a great option if you want to book independently without the worry of loosing your money.

 The journey was approximately 40 minutes and there was plenty of pleasant Tuscan scenery to see during the short journey.
 When we arrived in Pisa, it was quite easy to follow the signposts and other tourists to get to the Tower (around 5-10 minutes walk).
 The walk takes you through a market where you can pick up souvenirs as well as drinks and snacks from the local cafes.

-The bus will take you back to Livorno at 1pm, which gives you around 2 hours, 20 minutes to see the Leaning Tower of Pisa.
+The bus will take you back to Livorno at 1pm, which gives you around 2 hours, 20 minutes.
 We chose to book the bus as it was as cheap as the train but far less stressful!

 Do I Need a Ticket to See the Leaning Tower of Pisa?